Grant-in-Aid for Transformative Research Areas (B) (2021-2023)

 Group A02

-Project Leader Daiki Umetsu (Graduate School of Life Sciences, Tohoku University)
+Project Leader Daiki Umetsu (Graduate School of Science, Osaka University)

 Theme Muscle cell swarm intelligence: Understanding the phase-transition dynamics of muscle remodeling during insect metamorphosis